 Licenses and ID Cards

-Applicants who are not a U.S. citizen, U.S. national, lawful permanent resident, refugee or asylee may be eligible for a nonresident commercial driver license.
+Applicants who are not a U.S. citizen, U.S. national, lawful permanent resident, refugee or asylee may be eligible for a non=domicile commercial driver license.

-Due to DHS verification processing time, applicants are encouraged to renew their driver license or ID card at least seven days prior to expiration.
+Due to DHS verification processing time, applicants are encouraged to renew their driver license or ID card at least thirty days prior to expiration.

-To determine what documents will be accepted to verify citizenship or lawful presence status, please click on the appropriate category below.
+To determine what documents will be accepted to verify citizenship or lawful presence status, please review the categories below.

 NOTE: A brochure listing all of the following documents is available for download.

-Individuals who are U.S. citizens can present one of the following documents for verification through DHS.
+Individuals who are U.S. citizens can present one of the following documents, which may require verification through DHS.